sandialabs/OWENS.jl/docs/src/indepth_installation.md

 You cay need to then tell julia where the SSL_CA_ROOTS are.
 Then in some instances, the built in julia git system has trouble with proxies, so you can tell it to use the command line interface git.

 Here is an example section of a mac .zshrc script with dummy variables filled in assuming the machine is behind a proxy.
-If you aren't behind a proxy you should be able to just ignore all of the first block, and possibly the SSL CA, and CLI_GIT variables depending on your operating system and setup.
+If you aren't behind a proxy you should be able to just ignore all of the first block, and possibly the SSL CA, and CLI_GIT variables depending on your operating system and if you choose to use SSH keys.

     export HTTP_PROXY="http://user:nopass@proxy.yourproxy.com:80/"
     export HTTPS_PROXY="http://user:nopass@proxy.yourproxy.com:80/"